ytmatos8807/BlogEngine/README.md

-# BlogEngine
+# Blog.Engine.FE
-Build a RESTful API for a blog engine.
+FrontEnd de blog Engine

 Web Api that allows you to create, edit, and publish text-based posts, with an approval flow in which they can interact two different types of users. the total hours used in the total development of the project, since the creation of the bookstore